A Sore Calamity and Soliloquy in Edmond’s Office in-situ installation, Hôtel van Eetvelde, Brussels

 This narration in the form of an audio loop is an excerpt of Mark Twain’s King Leopold’s Soliloquy that is digitally played back and re-recorded in Edmond van Eetvelde’s office.
 Each iteration incorporates the distinctive acoustics of the room.
 Mirroring the canonical sound art piece I Am Sitting In A Room (1969) by Alvin Lucier, the space gradually shapes the sound of the voice, distorting the original text, rendering it unintelligible and reshaping the characteristics of the soliloquy.
 Ultimately, the room's acoustics take over the narrator's speech, reflecting the specific sonic qualities of the office, located on the second floor of the building.

-Thank you Hôtel van Eetvelde, Siska Genbrugge and Joy Voncken at the AfricaMuseum, and the Atelier de moulages des Musées royaux d’Art et Histoire
+Thank you Guy Conde-Reis, Hôtel van Eetvelde, Siska Genbrugge and Joy Voncken at the AfricaMuseum, and Atelier de moulages des Musées royaux d’Art et Histoire

 Technical advisers: Frank Pinckers and Gauthier Oushoorn